maarxx/BulkAssigner/README.md

 This is a mod for the game RimWorld by Ludeon Studios.

-It provides some functions for bulk manipulation of assign functions, such as Hostility Reponse Mode, Outfit, Drug Policy, and Allowed Areas.
+The mod provides some functions for bulk manipulation of assign functions, such as Hostility Reponse Mode, Outfit, Drug Policy, and Allowed Areas.

 We're on Steam: https://steamcommunity.com/sharedfiles/filedetails/?id=2324535521